Our Recipient Special Stories:

 West Lincoln Memorial Auxiliary (WLMA) has been supporting WLMH with volunteers since 1944, offering care and warmth to patient services as well as fundraising for hospital equipment.
 Our vibrant organization provides approximately 30,000 hours/year of volunteer time in areas such as the lobby, wards, mail, physiotherapy, medical records, administration, as well as the Coffee Shop and Gift Shop.
 The Auxiliary is managed and operated entirely by volunteers.
 There is also an ongoing and successful student volunteer program in place.

-West Niagara Second Stage Housing & Counselling Inc.
+Gillian’s Place – West Niagara (formerly West Niagara Second Stage Housing & Counselling Inc.)

-West Niagara Second Stage Housing & Counselling began in 1996 by a group of local women.
+Formerly West Niagara Second Stage Housing & Counselling, they began in 1996 by a group of local women.
 Among them were doctors, nurses and teachers that identified a need in the community for services to help abused women.
 There are now four geared to income transitional residences located throughout West Niagara.
 They provide counselling, advocacy, safety planning and support for over 130 women and their children as they move toward a life free from violence and abuse.
+In the last year, they joined with Gillian’s Place to expand services to the Niagara Region.

 West Niagara Palliative Care Service (Rose Cottage Visiting Volunteers)